-The Census Bureau's Address List contains all of the residential (city-style and noncity-style) addresses known to the Census Bureau within your jurisdiction.
+The Census Bureau's Address List contains all of the residential (city-style and noncity-style) addresses known to the Census Bureau within the county(s) or county equivalent(s) your state selected to review.
 It also contains census geographic codes (state, county, census tract, census block) that indicate the location of each address.

-Each address record in the address list file is a maximum of 462 characters and contains 26 fields of information.
+Each address record in the address list file contains 26 fields of information and can have a maximum 462 characters.
 The character length of each record may vary.
 The first row, or header row, of the address list file displays the field names for each data column in the file.